 I value solutions that are fast to build, easy to understand, and simple to maintain.
 Complexity should be earned, not assumed.
 The best code is often the simplest code.

-This approach leads to software that's faster to build, easier to use, and more likely to succeed.
+As a Fractional CTO, this approach leads to software that's faster to build, easier to use, and more likely to succeed.
 When you focus on solving real problems for real people, you build things that matter.

 A Personal Reflection